DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2023-12-04-mentoring-discovery-phase-user-needs.md

 ## Why we did this

-One of the key goals of a [discovery phase]( https://www.gov.uk/service-manual/agile-delivery/how-the-discovery-phase-works), is to "start learning about our users and their context."
+One of the key goals of a [discovery phase]( https://www.gov.uk/service-manual/agile-delivery/how-the-discovery-phase-works), is to "start learning about your users and their context."

+In particular, the guidance detailed in [user research in discovery]( https://www.gov.uk/service-manual/user-research/user-research-in-discovery) states that dicovery user research should find out:

-In particular, the team should find out who their users are and what they are trying to do [user research in discovery]( https://www.gov.uk/service-manual/user-research/user-research-in-discovery).
+- who your likely users are and what they’re trying to do
+- how they do it currently (for example, what services or channels they use)
+- the problems or frustrations they experience
+- what users need from your service to achieve their goal

 ## Users